 While the battery materials have faced significant, and maybe overzealous, pressure in recent months, the fundamentals remain strong as EV adoption rates continue to rise in coming years.

 Peter Epstein is the founder of Epstein Research.
 His background is in company and financial analysis.
 He holds an MBA degree in financial analysis from New York University's Stern School of Business.

 Disclosures: The content of this article is for information only.
-Readers fully understand and agree that nothing contained herein, written by Peter Epstein about Rockridge Resources, including but not limited to, commentary, opinions, views, assumptions, reported facts, calculations, etc. is to be considered implicit or explicit investment advice.
+Readers fully understand and agree that nothing contained herein, written by Peter Epstein of Epstein Research [ER], (together, [ER]) about NuLegacy Gold, including but not limited to, commentary, opinions, views, assumptions, reported facts, calculations, etc. is not to be considered implicit or explicit investment advice.
 Nothing contained herein is a recommendation or solicitation to buy or sell any security.
 [ER] is not responsible under any circumstances for investment actions taken by the reader.
 [ER] has never been, and is not currently, a registered or licensed financial advisor or broker/dealer, investment advisor, stockbroker, trader, money manager, compliance or legal officer, and does not perform market making activities.
 [ER] is not directly employed by any company, group, organization, party or person.
-The shares of Rockridge Resources are highly speculative, not suitable for all investors.
+The shares of NuLegacy Gold are highly speculative, not suitable for all investors.
 Readers understand and agree that investments in small cap stocks can result in a 100% loss of invested funds.
 It is assumed and agreed upon by readers that they will consult with their own licensed or registered financial advisors before making any investment decisions.

 Streetwise Reports Disclosure:

 2) The following companies mentioned in the article are billboard sponsors of Streetwise Reports: None.
 Click here for important disclosures about sponsor fees.
 The information provided above is for informational purposes only and is not a recommendation to buy or sell any security.